shaloo/docs.arcana/docs/faq/faq_db.md

 ??? an-faq "Is it mandatory to specify all configurations in the Auth section?"

-      If you intend to integrate your application with the Arcana Auth SDK for onboarding users, you must specify at least the configuration for the social authentication mechanisms that you would like to allow in your application.
-If you would only allow user onboarding via passwordless login, then there is no need for any Auth configuration.
-Simply integrate with the Auth SDK using default settings and call the `loginWithLink` API.
+      If you do not specify any social authentication configurations in your 'Testnet' or 'Mainnet' configuration profile settings in the Arcana Developer dashboard, then your app can only onboard users via the passwordless option that is enabled by default.
+You can use the plug-and-play UI via the `connect` method or build your own auth UI and use the `loginWithLink` method to onboard users via the passwordless login option.

+      To enable any social providers for app onboarding you must configure them using the dashboard.
+See the [how to configure social login options]({{page.meta.arcana.root_rel_path}}howto/config_social_providers.md) guide for more details.

 ??? an-faq "Can an application enable more than one authentication mechanism?"

       Yes.
-The application developer can enable one or more social authentication mechanisms and passwordless login if their use case requires it.
-This will allow application users to use any of the supported authentication mechanisms to log into the application easily with the comfort and familiarity of the Web2 application onboarding experience.
+The application developer can enable one or more social authentication mechanisms and passwordless login.
+The application users can choose any one of the supported authentication mechanisms to log in easily similar to Web2 app onboarding.

 ??? an-faq "Is there a way to control when, which position in the application window, and what type of Arcana wallet is displayed by the Auth SDK?"

-      When integrating with the Arcana Auth SDK, the application developer can use the `alwaysVisible` setting to control when the Arcana wallet is displayed and which wallet screens are shown.
-By default, the Full UI mode is enabled, which means the Arcana wallet is always displayed and the user can minimize it.
+      When integrating with the Arcana Auth SDK, the application developer can use the `alwaysVisible` setting to control whether the Arcana wallet UI is automatically displayed once the user has authenticated (default) or whether it shows up only when a blockchain transaction is triggered that requires the user's approval.

-      If `alwaysVisible` is set to false during `AuthProvider` instantiation, the wallet will **only** appear when a blockchain transaction is triggered.
+      If `alwaysVisible = false` during `AuthProvider` instantiation and Auth SDK integration with the app, the wallet will **only** appear when a blockchain transaction is triggered.
 The wallet screen will pop up, requesting the user's approval or signature.
 Once the user takes the appropriate action, the wallet screen will disappear.

       For more details, see [Arcana wallet visibility modes]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md)